three people dressed as ghosts — covered in white sheets and wearing sunglasses on top

 Additional reading: 8 Outstanding Programs That’ll Elevate the Commuter Experience on Your Campus

-11. Pizza parties and free t-shirts are the best ways to promote engagement.
+8. Pizza parties and free t-shirts are the best ways to promote engagement

 Pizza and free t-shirts can occasionally work well to motivate attendance, but these two staples can quickly lose their luster — especially when multiple student orgs and staff departments offer those same prizes day after day.

 Gamification is one fantastic way to incentivize engagement.
 By assigning point values to each experience and granting points for achievements, you’ll keep students coming back for more.
-Key here are progressive rewards; make your prizes better and better each time students return.
+The key here is progressive rewards; make your prizes better and better each time students return.

 Want some inspiration?
 Learn about the points programs implemented by Chattahoochee Technical College and the University of Lynchburg